pimcore/web2print-tools/readme.md

-# Web2Print Plugin for pimcore
+# Web2Print Plugin for Pimcore

 Adds following additional features to the web2print functionality of pimcore.
 - Favorite Output Channels